 A plant is a living thing that captures and uses the sun’s energy to make its food.
 Watch What Plants Need to Grow.
 Plants are the first link in a food chain.
 Animals and people depend on plants.
 The study of plants is called botany.
 Scientists who study plants are called botanists.
-Botanists divide the 350,000 kinds of plants into two groups: plants with roots, stems and leaves (such as trees, bushes, ferns, grasses and flowers) and plants without roots, stems or leaves (like moss and algae) called non-vascular plants.
+Botanists divide the 350,000 kinds of plants into two groups: plants with roots, stems and leaves (such as trees, bushes, ferns, grasses, and flowers) called vascular plants and plants without roots, stems or leaves (like moss and algae) called non-vascular plants.
 Vascular plants are more complex than non-vascular plants which are simple.
 Take a look at the Integrated Taxonomic System as a way to explore types and locations of plants.
 Most plants live on land, but some live in and near water.
 Most plants begin life as seeds.
 Seeds have everything they need to reproduce into a plant, but they cannot grow if they are covered in fruit.
-Seeds are carried by people, animals, water and the wind.
+Seeds are carried by people, animals, water, and the wind.
 When seeds are planted or land on land, they have to have enough water, good soil and sunlight, to grow.
 Check out NEXT.cc SEED Journey.

 When seeds begin to grow, they extend roots below ground and shoots above.
 Shoots can grow buds, leaves, stems, flowers, fruits and vegetables.
 Plants can be annuals (one growing season only), perennials (many growing seasons) and biennials (two growing seasons).
-Through photosynthesis, plants convert energy from the sun into sugars, breath in carbon dioxide and release oxygen.
-The pigment that makes a plant green, chlorophyll, is responsible for converting sunlight into useable chemical energy.
+Through photosynthesis, plants convert energy from the sun into sugars, breath in carbon dioxide, and release oxygen.
+The pigment that makes a plant green, chlorophyll, is responsible for converting sunlight into glucose as useable chemical energy.

-Leaves of a plant take in sun and water as needed through their cells.
 Plants clean the air we breathe, feed us, clothe us, help define our climate zones and shape the environments in which we live.
-Plants are an integral part of our healthy earth.
+Plants are an integral part of our healthy earth and our healthy life.

 Activity 2 – You and a Beanstalk!